itisirene/itisirene.github.io/_publications/2023-03-paper-title-number-2.md

 [Download paper here](http://itisirene.github.io/files/paper2.pdf)

 Recommended citation: Li, S.; Li, S.; Fan, L. (March 2023).
-Can We Introduce Calculators to College Entrance Examinations for Mathematics?
-An International Comparison of 30 Countries and Regions’ Calculator Policy.
-Journal of East China Normal University.
+Should Calculators be Allowed to Use in College Entrance Examinations in Mathematics: An International Comparison of 30 Countries and Regions' Calculator Use Policies and Practices in College Entrance Examinations.
+Journal of East
+China Normal University.